Association Croquet – A Summary of the Rules

 The stuff about extra shots:

-Extra shots is the whole point of croquet.
+Extra shots are the whole point of croquet.
 You want to chain up loads of extra shots in a turn to make any progress.
 There are two ways to get extra shots:

 Once you’ve hit one other ball, don’t stop there!
 You can hit all the other balls in turn to get loads of extra shots.